Sitecore-Hackathon/2019-draniki/documentation/README.md

 **Category:** Enhancement to JSS to change a JSS component rendering behavior based on user's session data.

 The module aims to bring user experience of the Sitecore website to the new level.
-Using verbal communication channel with Alexa application the components on the website can reflect the requests of the user.
+Using verbal communication channel with Alexa application the components on the website can reflect the requests of the user and change there presentation together with behaviour.
+The module presents just a small bit of what can be done through the voice operations: potential is to have commerce experience on the website using just verbal communication - review and buy products, view articles, play videos and ets.

 ## Pre-requisites